 That means the median is the 3rd value in your ordered dataset.

 Median: 345 milliseconds

 For an even-numbered dataset, find the two values in the middle of the dataset: the values at the and positions.
 Then, find their mean.

 The middle positions are calculated using and , where n = 6.

 That means the middle values are the 3rd value, which is 345, and the 4th value, which is 357.

-To get the median, take the mean of the 2 middle values by adding them together and dividing by two.
+To get the median, take the mean of the 2 middle values by adding them together and dividing by 2.

 Median: 351 milliseconds

-The arithmetic mean of a data set is the sum of all values divided by the total number of values.
+The arithmetic mean of a dataset (which is different from the geometric mean) is the sum of all values divided by the total number of values.
 It’s the most commonly used measure of central tendency because all values are used in the calculation.

 |Reaction time (milliseconds)||287||345||365||298||380|